CanberraGrammar/codecadets-2018/five.md

 ### 5.1 | Learning a new language

 Welcome back for another week.
 We've now moved on from our Terminal and Git skills content back into some typical programming.
-Today we will be introducing you to C#.
+Today we will be introducing you to C#, with the main idea being to help you adjust from Python's syntax.

 ##### So why learn C#?